 Teaching can be hard, especially when you’re trying to make a difference in the classroom.
 But there are specific tips for teachers that can help you achieve your goal irrespective of the outer circumstances.
-In this article, I am sharing simple tips for teachers to motivate students and make teaching exciting and productive.
+In this article, I am sharing simple teaching tips to motivate students and make classroom sessions exciting and productive.
 The tips you’re about to read can help you stand out from the crowd of ‘regular’ teachers.
 Also, these teaching ideas can assist you to earn the respect of your students.

 Let’s be honest.